 You are in business to make money and there's no point choosing a growth strategy that doesn't maximise your profit potential.
 Some franchisors would be more profitable if they owned their outlets themselves.
-On the other hand, they would never have grown to a fifty or two hundred unit chain without franchising.
+On the other hand, they would never have grown to a 50- or 200-unit chain without franchising.

 - What will it cost me, so how much must I charge to make a sensible return?

 - What price will the market bear, so what can I afford to spend to make the business profitable?

 In franchising you have to address these questions both from your point of view, as the franchisor, and from the point of view of your franchisees.
 In constructing a viable financial plan for franchising a business, do not:

 - Underestimate your initial costs and the associated financial prospects

 - Overestimate the early growth rates when you're just learning how to attract the right prospects